mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   If she were just a few Na'to younger, she might have given in to such an idea, yet she knew that she was well old enough not to be called a girl, and just young enough to bask alone in the empty compliment.

-  She approached a fisher and asked, "Do you have paddlebreads?"
+  She approached a fisher and asked, "Do you have flatbreads?"

   Thi replied, "Aye.
 Make 'em fresh too."

-  "I'll have four of those and two of whatever fish you suggest."
+  "I'll have six of those and whatever fish you suggest."

   "Alright then.
-Two semah," thi reached for two red fish that were the size of hae hands.
-"Do you want them cooked?"
+Semah it will be.
+Just caught and extra colorful," thi reached for a red fish that was the size of hae hand.
+"Do you want it cooked?"

   "Yes, please."

   The merchant set the fish onto a large pipe behind hae that looked to be part of the city itself.
 Surprisingly, the fish started to sizzle right when they hit the metal.
-From a clay pot, thi also pulled out four small balls of dough and set them on a counter.
-With methodical and skillful hands, she rolled them out flat with the round handle of a short boat paddle, and then used the smooth flat blade to move the bread to the hot pipe as well.
+From a clay pot, thi also pulled out six small balls of dough and set them on a counter.
+With methodical and skillful hands, she rolled them out on a small round table using the round handle of a short boat paddle, and then used the smooth flat blade to move the bread to the hot pipe as well.

   "That will be 90," thi said, wiping hae hands on hae apron.

-  Melna paused in confusion and then, recalling that she was no longer within the communal economic zone of Heiko, rummaged in her bag for two 50 coins and handed them over.
+  Melna hesitated and then, recalling that she was no longer within Heiko, rummaged in her bag for two 50 coins and handed them over.

   "Keep the extra," she said.